qubd/mini_ecdsa/README.md

 C.torsion_group()
 ```

 You'll see that it's a cyclic group of order four, as well as the coordinates of all the torsion points.
-You can also add points, multiply them scalars, and so on.
+You can also add points, multiply them by scalars, and so on.
 Try defining some points (make sure they're actually points on the curve) and messing around.

 ```
 C = Curve(0,1,2,0)